Jay Shambaugh

-Jay C. Shambaugh is an American academic and economist who has served as under secretary of the treasury for international affairs since January 2023.
+Jay C. Shambaugh is an American economist who served as Under Secretary of the Treasury for International Affairs at the U.S. Department of the Treasury from 2023 to 2025.

 Education

-Shambaugh earned a Bachelor of Arts degree from Yale University, a Master of Arts from Tufts University, and a PhD from the University of California, Berkeley.
+Shambaugh holds a BA from Yale University, a MA from the Fletcher School, and a PhD in economics from the University of California, Berkeley.

 Career

+Academic

 Shambaugh has worked as an instructor at Dartmouth College and Georgetown University.
 He was also a visiting scholar at the International Monetary Fund.
-He is a research associate at the National Bureau of Economic Research and was a senior fellow at the Brookings Institution.
+He was a research associate at the National Bureau of Economic Research and was a senior fellow at the Brookings Institution.
 From 2015 to 2017, Shambaugh was a staff economist on the Council of Economic Advisers.
 He has since worked as a professor of economics and international affairs at the George Washington University and director of the Institute for International Economic Policy.
 Shambaugh has appeared as a guest on NPR, where he has provided commentary on economic policy related to gig work.